ffoodd/a11y.css/README.md

 You can also generate your own bookmarklet (choosing language and minimum level) on [the dedicated page](http://ffoodd.github.io/a11y.css/) then directly drag it to your bookmarks.
 Isn't it handy?

+### Counters

+CSS counters are incremented on each error/advice/warning and results are displayed with `html::after`.
+Since it is added through CSS, it is basically fake-content which is good since it is no more than visual indication for the developper to see what's going on.
+It will appear on the bottom left side of your page :).

 ## Credits and Acknowledgements

 ### Acknowledgements